IvanIvanoff/absinthe_cache/README.md

 ---

-### Example 1
+### Example I

+**Problem**

+---

-**Problem**: There is a function `MetricResolver.get_metadata/3` that returns the metadata for a given metric.
-This function takes a lot of time to compute as it fetches data from three different databases and from elasticsearch.
+The `MetricResolver.get_metadata/3` function returns the metadata for a given metric.
+It takes a lot of time to compute as it fetches data from three different databases and from elasticsearch.
 The solution to this is to cache it for 5 minutes.

+**Solution**

+---

+Cache the result for 5 minutes.

+**Steps**

+---

 In order to cache the resolver the following steps must be done: